2026 NBA Mock Draft: The Athletic releases new projections after lottery results

 1. Washington Wizards: AJ Dybantsa, F – BYU

 Dybantsa looked like the most pro-ready player in college basketball this year.
-E goes No. 1 overall in this NBA mock draft to the Wizards.
+He goes No. 1 overall in this NBA mock draft to the Wizards.

 2. Utah Jazz: Darryn Peterson, G – Kansas

-Pererson is immensely talented but missed a chunk of games this year.
+Peterson is immensely talented, but he missed a chunk of games this year.
 There are questions about his health, concerning or not.

 However, he didn’t wait long for his name to be called in this NBA mock draft.
 In 24 games last year, Peterson averaged 20.2 points, 4.2 rebounds, 1.6 assists, shot 43.8% from the floor and 38.2% from three-point range.